 How Blythe would have loved another slice herself.

 Four weeks after the Agrestis’ dinner party, Miriam Caruthers stood in her Battersea kitchen admiring the tiered strawberry cake she had just completed.
 A smile formed on her chubby face as she picked up her Nikon 3300.

-Keen to get the cake on social media before her guests arrived, she carried it outside, placed in on the rattan table in the yard and began photographing, pausing every few seconds to evaluate the results.
+Keen to share the cake on social media, she carried into the yard, placed in on the rattan table and started shooting.
 It was easy.
 The cake didn’t have a bad angle.